suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # [fit] Even this is too simplistic

-    Anyone who cooks knows I've summarized many of these steps
+    Anyone who cooks knows I've summarized many of these steps.

 <br/>